Aalyahmonday/ytbplus/AltStore-(macOS-&-Windows).md

 - Congrats 🎉 You've just successfully configured AltStore.

 ## 2. Install uYouPlus:
-- Get the latest version of uYouPlus from https://github.com/qnblackcat/uYouPlus/releases.
+- Get the latest version of uYouPlus from the [Release page](https://github.com/qnblackcat/uYouPlus/releases/latest).
 I use Safari but you can use whatever you want to download the IPA.
 Select AltStore from the Share sheet.
 <p align="center" width="100%">
     <img width="70%" src="https://user-images.githubusercontent.com/52943116/157609122-17036f02-8122-4e74-bb14-ad03e186e090.PNG">
 </p>